20 Best Calf Exercises For Mass and Strength

 • Bend your knees slightly as you land to absorb the shock.

-• Start with a lower number of repetitions and gradually increase the intensity, height, or speed.
+• Start with fewer repetitions and gradually increase the intensity, height, or speed.

-If there is only one exercise you want to do for your calves, then it should be calf raises.
-It is the overall Calf muscle builder.
+If there is only one exercise you want to do for your calves with a machine, then it should be this one.

-Standing calf raise targets the whole gastrocnemius muscle.
+Standing calf raises targets the whole gastrocnemius muscle.

-A wide stance tends to emphasize the inner (medial) head, whereas a narrow stance targets the outer (lateral) head.
+A wide stance emphasizes the inner (medial) head, whereas a narrow stance targets the outer (lateral) head.

 To maximize the range of motion, aim for a full stretch at the bottom and full squeeze at the top.